 The shoe features Saucony’s signature midsole cushioning system, G.R.I.D., for improved stability and enhanced cushioning.

 Saucony is an American company founded in 1898, on the high banks of Saucony Creek in Pennsylvania.
 Although the brand is somewhat underrated when compared with other athletic footwear companies, Saucony has produced some of the best-loved running shoes in the world—the Grids 8000 and 9000.

-The Grid series came about from Saucony’s technology: the Ground Reaction Inertia Device (GRID).
-The Saucony Grid SD, launched in 1991, was the first to incorporate this midsole technology.
+The Grid series came about from Saucony’s GRID technology or the Ground Reaction Inertia Device.
+The Saucony Grid SD, which launched in 1991, was the first to incorporate this midsole technology.
 The GRID used negative spaces carved into critical areas of the midsole to generate the most advantageous point for shock absorption.
 It created stable cushioning across the heel and lessened impact strain to the hip, lower leg, ankle, back, and knee joints.

 The Grid 8000 debuted in the same year that the Grid SD did.
 It featured perf details in the upper for improved breathability.
 Three years later, an updated version was launched, the Grid 8000 CL, which used blended composite Hytrel filaments in an interlocking pattern designed to work with the midsole’s GRID system for improving shock reduction and enhancing stability.